mattwaite/sportsdatabook/_book/01-intro.md

 If you want it italics, just do this on the next line: `No, it's _really_ awesome.
 I swear.`

 To see what it looks like without the markup, click the Preview or Knit button in the toolbar.
-That will turn you notebook into a webpage, with the formatting included.
+That will turn your notebook into a webpage, with the formatting included.

 Throughout this book, we're going to use this markdown to explain what we are doing and, more importantly, why we are doing it.
 Explaining your thinking is a vital part of understanding what you are doing.

 That explaination, plus the code, is the real power of notebooks.
-To add a block of code, follow the instructions from above: click on the *Insert* button on the toolbar or by pressing *Cmd+Option+I* on Mac or *Ctl+Option+I* on Windows.
+To add a block of code, follow the instructions from above: click on the *Insert* button on the toolbar or by pressing *Cmd+Option+I* on Mac or *Ctl+Alt+I* on Windows.

 In that window, use some of the code from above and add two numbers together.
 To see it run, click the green triangle on the right.
 That runs the chunk.
 You should see the answer to your addition problem.